Nikolai Georgiyevich Lebedev: Early life

-Lebedev was born in 1901 at the Buda village in Kaluga Governorate, to a peasant family.
+Lebedev was born in 1901 in the Buda village in the Zhizdrinsky Uyezd of Kaluga Governorate (now Duminichsky District, Kaluga Oblast) to a peasant family.
 Until 1916, he studied at a zemstvo school and later attended a teacher's seminary in Kozelsk until 1918.
 In 1920, he joined the Communist Party of Soviet Union and began serving in the Red Army.